 Opportunities for student financial aid are available to every student who can show either financial need, superior academic achievement, leadership and service, or talent in art, athletics, drama, or music.
 Brevard College makes every effort to help deserving students obtain financial assistance.
 The philosophy of the Financial Aid Office is to assist students in meeting their financial obligations to the College through need-based or merit-based grants, scholarships, loans, and work-study to the maximum extent possible based on eligibility and available funds.
-Brevard College does not discriminate on the basis of sex, race, color, handicap, religion, sexual orientation, or national or ethnic origin in the administration of its financial aid resources.
+Brevard College does not discriminate on the basis of race, color, religion, sex, national origin, sexual orientation, age, disability, or veteran's status in the administration of its financial aid resources.